pack-track/protocol/readme.md

 # PT - Packtrack Protocol
 This protocol is used to exchange events and data between members in a packtrack network.
+UTF-8 is used for encoding and decoding of text.

 Standardized messages are defined in source/messages